Night and Fog (1956 film): Post-production and censorship

 After the film was complete, producer Dauman told Resnais that he was "delighted to have produced the film", but that he guaranteed that "It will never see a theatrical release".
 In December 1955, French censors wanted some scenes cut from Night and Fog.
 The end of the film showed scenes of bodies being bulldozed into mass graves, which some censors considered too horrifying to be allowed in the film.

 Another point of contention was that Resnais had included photographs of French officers guarding a detention center where Jews were gathered before deportation; it was operated by the collaborationist Vichy government located in central France.
 This scene prompted a call demanding that the shot be cut because it "might be offensive in the eyes of the present-day military".
 Resnais resisted this censorship, insisting that images of collaboration were important for the public to see.
 When Resnais refused to cut the French officer scene, the censors threatened to cut the last ten minutes of his film.
 Finally in compromise, Resnais said that obscuring the contested scene would not change the meaning of the film to him.
 He painted a fake support beam to obscure the distinctive képi worn by the French officer.
 In exchange, Resnais was allowed to show the bodies of victims at the end of the film.
 The censored scene was restored to its original form for a 2003 DVD release.

 The second attempted censorship of the film arose when the German embassy in France asked for the film to be withdrawn from the Cannes Film Festival.
 The French press reacted negatively to the proposed withdrawal, noting that Cayrol and Resnais had been careful to define the difference between Nazi criminals and the German people.
 Articles were written in French magazines including Libération and L'Humanité, protesting any censorship of the film at Cannes.
 One of the few writers who supported the withdrawal, Jean Dutourd, felt that Auschwitz and other concentration camps should be forgotten.

+Contrary to concerns over the film inciting anti-German hate, the film was shown across many major cities in Germany just months later.
+Willy Brandt, President of the Berlin House of Commons came out in explicit support of the film and the Paul Bausch, chairman of the Federal Bureau for the Press, Film and Radio, proposed that there should be free screenings for all civil servants in Germany.